marckassay/PowerBolt/README.md

 PS C:\Users\Alice\Apps\CoffeeApp> Publish-ModuleToNuGetGallery
 ```

-I assume most developers organize their projects or repos in some location on their machine and resist having them elsewhere.
+I assume most developers organize their projects or repository in some location on their machine and resist having them elsewhere.
 If so, [`Publish-ModuleToNuGetGallery`](https://github.com/marckassay/MK.PowerShell.Flow/blob/0.0.1/docs/Publish-ModuleToNuGetGallery.md) may help by deploying your module directory in a "PowerShell" module directory and publish it from there.
 Afterwards it will remove the directory and keep the original untouched.

 To explain further on the reason for this command, by giving an example, I currently have individual PowerShell modules listed in my PowerShell profile.
 These modules that are listed point to my development directory where they reside on my file system.
 So when I had to publish a module prior to this command, I would have to copy the folder to a PowerShell module directory.
 A cumbersome process indeed, so this command has been created to speed up that process.
 In an addition Flow can store your API key on your file system using [`Set-MKPowerShellSetting`](https://github.com/marckassay/MK.PowerShell.Flow/blob/0.0.1/docs/Set-MKPowerShellSetting.md) which will be retrieved automatically when [`Publish-ModuleToNuGetGallery`](https://github.com/marckassay/MK.PowerShell.Flow/blob/0.0.1/docs/Publish-ModuleToNuGetGallery.md) is called if its `NuGetApiKey` parameter value is not set.